Humpback whale found dead in River Thames east of London

 The whale was so large that the patrol boats struggled to tow it.

-The Zoological Society of London has a Cetacean Strandings Investigation Program which will investigate the causes of death.
+The Zoological Society of London has a Cetacean Strandings Investigation Programme which will investigate the causes of death.